The Military in Australia: How Our Defence Force Shapes Up

 Defence Strategic Review

-The review emphasizes preparing for potential conflicts in the missile age.
+It prioritizes long-range strike capabilities and naval enhancements, with a focus on preparing for potential conflicts in the missile age.

 Australia’s Military Strategy

-This includes developing capabilities to respond to grey-zone tactics and hybrid warfare.
+The military is also adapting to emerging challenges, developing capabilities to counter grey-zone tactics and hybrid warfare.

 Military Assets